 - Don’t let the landlord or landlords agent know how you really feel about the space.
 This will help your broker to do a better job negotiating.

 - Have more than one office space option.
 If the other party finds out that you don’t have any other office space options then they have leverage and you don’t.
-Always have alternatives to consider.
+Always have alternatives to consider whether you do it yourself or have a commercial agent help you find office space.

 - Be prepared to walk away.
 If you can’t agree on terms and conditions that are right for your business then walk away.